We may receive compensation when you click on links to products from our partners.

 Take a good look at yourself

 The first stage of your process should be to take a good look at yourself.
-You need to honestly evaluate your strengths and weaknesses, as well as your soft skills (or lack of), interests, values, and your personality.
-There are lots of personality tests out there which can help you to identify your key traits as well as career tests which will assess which careers you are most suited to.
-Some will also generate a list of possible careers which you should consider.
+You need to honestly evaluate your strengths and weaknesses, as well as your soft skills (or lack of), interests, values, and personality.
+There are lots of personality tests out there which can help you to identify your key traits as well as career tests that will assess which careers you are most suited to.
+Some will also generate a list of possible careers that you should consider.
 Alternatively, you could arrange an appointment with a career counselor or similar professional who can advise and support you as you think through your options carefully.

 Create a list of possible careers

 Now you have a list of potential careers based on your conclusions about yourself and any self-assessment tests you took; the next step is to make a list.
-It should include of all of those which appeal to you, those which you know nothing about and even some which you have previously dismissed.
+It should include of all of those which appeal to you, those which you know nothing about, and even some which you have previously dismissed.
 You need to conduct research on each of them, and you never know what you might discover during the process.

 Research each of the careers on your list

 Work through your list of careers to find out the key information you need.
-This includes descriptions of the roles, key responsibilities, the qualifications required, potential salaries, and opportunities for advancement in the future.
+This includes descriptions of the roles, key responsibilities, qualifications required, potential salaries, and opportunities for advancement in the future.

 Streamline your list